above: Performance of “Y”, New York Live Arts, September 2018, photo: Ryutaro Mishima

 Presence and Performance

 This work begins by looking at each participant's presence as a performer, and how presence is expressed in relationship to choreographic material, other performers onstage and to the audience.
 In-class studies explore performance options in relationship; for example, what happens when a performer chooses a confrontational stance in relation to the audience? or to other performers onstage?
 How does an audience experience seduction on the part of the performer?
 Or compassion?
-The focus of this work is to explore the questions: What aspects of yourself do you embody as you interact and perform?
-How does your embodiment affect your audience?
+The focus of this work is to explore the questions: What aspects of myself do I embody as I interact and perform?
+How does my embodiment affect the audience?

 The work looks at cultural imprints, those that are well-known and also those that may be hidden or unacknowledged.
 Spradlin draws on material from the Body-Mind Centering® approach to embodiment to explore aspects of space, body configuration and body resonance; her experience as a choreographer and director help to focus this rich material toward questions of performance.

-Becoming and Unbecoming / Exploring Transformation in Body & Space
+Becoming and Unbecoming / Exploring Transformation in Space

-This inquiry evolves from Spradlin's study of embodied embryology in combination with a study of Asian Medicine and movement philosophy.
+This inquiry developed from RoseAnne’s study of embodied embryology in combination with her work as a choreographer/ performer and her studies in choreographic theory.
 Through an experiential study of our embryological development we learn how to embody space - the space within us and the space through which we move.
-We are transformed in our embryological development; from genetic material of father and mother and the contribution of the cosmos we are created and grow; we change form as we develop; we become; we disappear; transformation in the present moment is always a possibility for us if we learn to embody and inhabit the space within ourselves.
+We are transformed in our embryological development; from genetic material we’ve been given, we change form as we develop.
+We appear; we disappear; transformation in the present moment is always a possibility for us if we learn to embody and inhabit the changing space within ourselves.
 How can we take this transformative self into performance?
 What are the possibilities?
 What is the performer's experience?
 The audience's experience?

 exploring BODY CONSCIOUSNESS